- Top

 *This document has been prepared with reference to the materials of the Japan Federation of Bar Associations.

 Seven & i Group provides a self-check sheet to allow suppliers to check the status of their promotion of the Business Partner Sustainable Action Guidelines and to support corrective actions as necessary.
 This checklist was created with reference to ISO 26000, the Keidanren Charter of Corporate Behavior, the OECD Guidelines for Multinational Enterprises, and the ILO International Labour Standards.
 Since November 2018, we have been checking similar content (124 items) as the CSR audits, including human rights and labor environment, global environmental preservation, and information management, for private brand product manufacturing contractors of the Seven & i Group companies.
+In the fiscal year ended February 29, 2024, self-checks were collected from 1,151 factories to confirm their management status.

 Status of Self-Check Responses